 Clusters require sustained availability of 1000-2000 IOPS from the attached storage.
 SANs must guarantee at least 1000 IOPS is always available to InfluxDB Enterprise nodes or they may not be sufficient.
 SSDs are strongly recommended, and we have had no reports of IOPS contention from any customers running on SSDs.

-Do not use NFS
+Do not use NFS or NFS-based services

 To avoid potential disk contention when InfluxDB is under high load, disable swap in your operating system settings.